SwiftyJSON/SwiftyJSON/README.md

 }
 ```

-And don't worry about the Optional Wrapping Thing, it's done for you automaticly
+And don't worry about the Optional Wrapping thing, it's done for you automatically

 ```swift
 let json = JSONValue(dataFromNetworking)